crismancich/ikeasmartclock/README.md

 For 80cm this is 80 * 0,6 = 48 LEDs for 12 hours.
 One hour is lighted with 48 / 12 = 4 LED.
 That's perfect, so one LED equals 15 minutes.

+## Disclaimer
+This is a very simple, quick and beautiful tinker project.
+It uses no encryption and no password protection.
+Anyone in your WIFI could access the device and let it do stuff.
+The project focuses on providing quick, simple and fun apporach to learning the basics of IoT.
+No focus on being hacker-proof.
+If you have suggestions regarding security improvements, feel free to fork the project or get in touch with me.